 The station, a vast outpost big enough that it can be spotted tracing across the night sky when it passes overhead, is a joint operation: half American, half Russian.
 Navigation and operations are shared, and the role of station commander alternates between a cosmonaut and an astronaut.
 The Russians and Americans typically keep to their own modules during the workday.
 But the crews often gather for meals and hang out together after work.

 As a facility, a spacecraft, and a habitation, the station has its own personality and quirks.
 On the station, the ordinary becomes peculiar.
 The exercise bike has no handlebars.
 It also has no seat.
 With no gravity, it’s just as easy to pedal furiously, feet strapped in, without either.
 You can watch a movie while you pedal by floating a laptop anywhere you want.
 But station residents have to be careful about staying in one place too long.
 Without gravity to help circulate air, the carbon dioxide you exhale has a tendency to form an invisible cloud around your head, resulting in a carbon-dioxide headache.
 And while the food is much better than it was 20 years ago, most of it’s still vacuum-packed or canned.
 The arrival of a few oranges on a cargo ship every couple of months is cause for jubilation.
+If you want to see the Northern Lights, these are the best places to see them.

 “Hey, Houston, this is Station.
 Good morning.
 We’re ready for the morning DPC.”